The Human Behind the Voice

 My job as their mom is to make sure they understand that power isn’t something you use to get ahead of others — it’s something you use to lift people up.

-I’m raising my kids and close to my mother (nod to my pop who has passed.)
-I show up for the older generations in my village.
+I’m surrounded by kids, close to my mother (nod to my pop who has passed), show up for the older generations and am tight with my peers.

 Where I stand in that multi-generational perspective has shown me what matters to people and how to say things in a way that feels real to them, regardless of age.